jordanyio/project-ai/README.md

 # Jupyter Notebook README

 ## Overview
-This Jupyter notebook is a comprehensive analysis of the correlation between Google trends and stock data, specifically focusing on Nike (NKE) and related consumer search terms.
+This Jupyter Notebook is a comprehensive analysis of the correlation between Google trends and stock data, specifically focusing on Nike (NKE) and related consumer search terms.
 The analysis highlights trends in November and December and introduces a trading algorithm that outperforms the S&P 500.

 ## Dependencies
 - Prophet: For time series forecasting.